bihealth/sodar-server/docs_manual/source/admin_commands.rst

 ``syncgroups``
     Synchronize user groups.
 ``syncmodifyapi``
-    Synchronize project metadata and user access in iRODS.
-Generally should only be used in development.
+    Create project metadata, project collections, user access and access tickets in iRODS.
+Generally should only be used in development or in exceptional situations where the iRODS iCAT database needs to be recreated.
 ``syncremote``
     Synchronize project and user data from a remote site if remote project sync is enabled.